-Regarding the internal state, the problem in general is more or less well addressed; however, although not explicitly stated, some of the existing solutions require the execution environment to be well defined and controlled (e.g., mobile agents, single-thread applications, required cooperation of application code with checkpointing mechanisms).
+Regarding the internal state, the problem in general is more or less well addressed, however, although not explicitly stated, some of existing solutions require the execution environment to be well defined and controlled (e.g., mobile agents, single-thread applications, required cooperation of application code with checkpointing mechanisms).
 Conversely, for external state, solutions already have some problems.
-They are either incomplete and may not work around the issue of files mobility or address it simply by imposing the usage of a distributed file system.
-For some scenarios, such as large-scale settings, it can be costly in terms of performance, or plainly incompatible, to be dependent on a distributed file system [7].
+They are either incomplete and may not work around the issue of files mobility, or address it simply by imposing the usage of a distributed file system.
+For some scenarios, such as large-scale settings, it can be costly in terms of performance, or plainly incompatible, to be dependent on a distributed file system [9].

-As our work performs checkpointing at the OO VM level, we focus our discussion of related work on VM level schemes.
+As our work performs checkpointing at the OO VM level, we focus our discussion of related work to VM level schemes.
 At this level, the vast majority of checkpoint and migration solutions use a serialization mechanism provided by the VM itself.
-As an example, the serialization mechanism of JVMs allows to store and retrieve the state of an object and also allows the transfer of the same object between different machines/nodes.
+As an example, the serialization mechanism of Java VMs allows to store and retrieve the state of an object, and also allows the transfer of the same object between different machines/nodes.
 With only one mechanism, we can have information persistence and transfer.

-Object-oriented virtual machine checkpoint and migration solutions can be further subdivided into two classes regarding their approach (both address threads and application data object heap):
+OO VM checkpoint and migration solutions can be further subdivided in two classes regarding their approach (both address threads and application data - object heap):

-- OO VM internal level: this approach fulfills the requirement of completeness by having access to the whole execution state.
+- OO VM internal level: this approach fulfills the requirement of completeness, by having access to whole execution state.
 However, these solutions have problems of portability (other VM implementations also have to incorporate code changes in order to make the checkpointing and restore mechanisms work).
-This approach is usually accomplished through modifications or extensions of the OO VM's own internal code, introducing new features from libraries and providing checkpoint or migration.
-Examples of such solutions include Merpati [16], OCaml Virtual Machine (OCVM) [17], Collaboration and Coordination Infrastructure for Personal Agents (CIA) [18], MobileJikesRVM [8], Sumatra [19], JavaThread [20], Nomads [21], ITS [12], and Jessica2 [22]. - OO VM application level: this approach has the main advantage of being portable (it needs no modifications to be applied to VM code) but has serious efficiency issues (code expansion) and does not meet the requirement of completeness.
+This approach is usually accomplished through modifications or extensions of the OO VM own internal code, introducing new features from libraries, providing checkpoint or migration.
+Examples of such solutions include: Merpati [30], OCVM [2], CIA [20], MobileJikesRVM [10], Sumatra [1], JavaThread [8], Nomads [31], ITS [7], Jessica2 [21]. - OO VM application level: this approach has the main advantage of being portable (it needs no modifications to be applied to VM code), but has serious efficiency issues (code expansion) and does not meet the requirement of completeness.
 At this level, the application code (source code or bytecode) is transformed by a preprocessor (or a bytecode enhancer) that adds new instructions to the application code (instructions which serve to capture or restore the application state or trigger other code that performs it).
-Examples of such solutions include WASP [13], JavaGo [9], JavaGoX [10], Brakes [11], and M-JavaMPI (Message Passing Interface) [23].
+Examples of such solutions include: WASP [16], JavaGo [27], JavaGoX [26], Brakes [35], M-JavaMPI [23].

-Additionally, some of these solutions, such as CIA [18] and M-JavaMPI [23], take advantage of the debugging library provided by the JVM architecture, known as the Java Platform Debugger Architecture (JPDA), to store and retrieve the execution state of an application.
-Nonetheless, JPDA, when used to implement mechanisms of checkpoint and migration, has some limitations, the most significant being that these solutions are only able to extract the state of a single thread.
+Additionally, some of these solutions, such as CIA [20] and M-JavaMPI [23], take advantage of the debugging library provided by the Java VM architecture, known as the JPDA[§], to store and retrieve the execution state of an application.
+Nonetheless, JPDA when used to implement mechanisms of checkpoint and migration, has some limitations, the most significant being that these solutions are only able to extract the state of a single thread.

 Among the solutions already mentioned at the OO VM level, there are few that support checkpoint or migration of applications.
-Next, we offer a brief comparison of those solutions with the general view of the solution we propose in this article.
+Next, we offer a brief comparison of those solutions with the general view of solution we propose in this article.